Stuycs-K/final-project-3-liuk-linx/HOMEWORK.md

 2. What are some similarities between the Chaocipher and the Vigenere cipher?

-3. What the major difference between Chaocipher and the Enigma Machine
+3. Write sudo code to explain the permutation of the wheels after one encryption.